ADA and Olmstead Resources

 Background of Olmstead

-July 2016 marks the 17th anniversary of the landmark decision of the U.S. Supreme Court in Olmstead v.
-L.C.
-This decision has increased community participation and independence of people with disabilities and older Americans who are moving out of nursing homes and other institutions and back into the community.
+Since July 1999, the landmark decision of the U.S. Supreme Court in Olmstead v.
+L.C. has increased community participation and independence of people with disabilities and older Americans who are moving out of nursing homes and other institutions and back into the community.

 Lois Curtis and Elaine Wilson, two women with disabilities living in Georgia nursing homes, asked state officials to allow them to move into their own homes in the community.
 After the State refused, Atlanta Legal Aid attorney Susan Jamieson filed a lawsuit on their behalf.
 After appeals, the case was heard by the U. S. Supreme Court.
 In July 1999, the Supreme Court ruled that Title II of the Americans with Disabilities Act prohibits the unnecessary institutionalization of persons with disabilities.
 In the words of the Supreme Court, services to persons with disabilities must be provided “in the most integrated setting possible.”
 The Court ruled that there should be community options for Curtis and Wilson.